 The magic of tea

-In fact, after classifying participants into two groups — habitual tea drinkers (three or more times a week) and never or non-habitual tea drinkers (less than three times a week).
-Those who enjoyed tea more often won hands-down.
+After creating two groups with very different tea habits — habitual tea drinkers (three or more times a week) and non-habitual tea drinkers (less than three times a week) — they found that those who enjoyed tea more often won, hands down.

 Habitual tea consumption was not only associated with healthier years and longer life expectancy, but it also lowered:

-The team followed a subset of participants (14,010 total) who kept up their tea-drinking habits for over 13 years and saw that their benefits were amplified…
+The team followed a subset of participants (14,010 total) who maintained their regular tea-drinking habits for over 13 years, and saw that their benefits were amplified…

 Those who continued to drink tea three or more times a week over the years benefited from a: